Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-25-where-we-stand.md

 "I didn’t see him.
 You’re sure?"
 Simon asked.

 "He was doing a good job of not being noticed, but yeah.
 He looked right at me, checked his phone and then turned around and followed us.
-I’m not sure if he’s with Jacket… or if Jacket made him if he’s not."
+I’m not sure if he’s with Jacket... or if Jacket made him if he’s not."

 "If he did, he didn’t show it."
 Simon mused, twisting to look out the back again.
 "I think you’re onto something, Ava.
 People waiting for us before we even land?
 And Jacket Guy was an American if I’m any judge."